 Low-power management may reset in two cases, one is when entering the standby mode, and the other is when entering the stop mode.
-In these two cases, if RSTSTDBY (in standby mode) or RSTSTOP (in stop mode) in user selection byte is set to "1", the system will be reset rather than entering the standby or stop mode.
+In these two cases, if RSTSTDB bit (in standby mode) or RSTSTOP bit (in stop mode) in user selection byte is cleared, the system will be reset rather than entering the standby or stop mode.